tezedge/tezedge/README.md

 [![Build Status](https://travis-ci.com/simplestaking/tezedge.svg?branch=master)](https://travis-ci.com/simplestaking/tezedge)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 The purpose of this project is to implement a secure, trustworthy, open-source Tezos node in Rust.
 In addition to implementing a new node, the project seeks to maintain and improve the Tezos node wherever possible.

-The project can be considered as a proof of concept.
-This PoC demonstrates the viability of a node build that uses Rust.

-## Components

-* **light_node:** Implementation of a lightweight Tezos node written in Rust.
-  If you want to run node, then enter *light_node* directory and then execute `cargo run`.
-For more details consult node [README](light_node/README.md) file.

-* **tezos/encoding:** All incoming messages are transformed into standard Rust structures for easy manipulation using de component.
-This component implements serialization and deserialization of all data types used in Tezos messages.

-* **tezos/crypto:** Component contains cryptographic algorithms for encryption and decryption of messages.

 Requirements
 ------------